Chart Color Schemes

 An assessment of population growth drivers in Queens Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, the estimated population of Queens Park (NSW) as of February 2026 is approximately 3,329.
-This figure represents an increase of 186 people since the 2021 Census, which recorded a population of 3,143.
-The increase is inferred from AreaSearch's estimate of 3,230 residents following examination of ABS' latest ERP data release in June 2024 and an additional 18 validated new addresses since the Census date.
-This results in a population density ratio of 3,963 persons per square kilometer, placing Queens Park among the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Queens Park has shown resilient growth patterns with a compound annual growth rate of 0.7%, outperforming its SA3 area.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Queens Park (NSW) is estimated at around 3,329 as of Feb 2026.
+This reflects an increase of 186 people since the 2021 Census, which reported a population of 3,143 people.
+The change is inferred from the resident population of 3,230 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,963 persons per square kilometer, placing Queens Park (NSW) in the top 10% of national locations assessed by AreaSearch.
+The suburb's 5.9% growth since census positions it within 0.1 percentage points of the SA3 area (6.0%), demonstrating competitive growth fundamentals.
+Population growth for Queens Park (NSW) was primarily driven by overseas migration, contributing approximately 89.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population